Who we are...

 For more information about these programs and services, call the Office of Student Achievement Services, 720-554-4260.

 Before-and-after school care is available for Cherry Creek students at most of our elementary schools.
 Providers and fees vary.
-For more information, call your neighborhood school
+For more information, call your local school.
+Phone numbers for our schools can be found on the neighborhood school page.

-More than 73% of Cherry Creek faculty have advanced degrees and teachers have an average of 13.10 years' experience.
+More than 75% of Cherry Creek faculty members have advanced degrees and teachers have an average of 10 years' experience.
+The Cherry Creek School District has the third most National Board Certified Teachers in Colorado.

 Staff Training Assistance & Renewal (S.T.A.R.)
 Mentor Program